 He is a spokesperson for Taylorsgift.org, whose mission is to re-gift life through organ donation, and is a proud supporter of Survivor Stand Up 2 Cancer.

 In addition, Probst is an ordained minister and has served as the officiant at the weddings of several friends.
-He was ordained by the Universal Life Church of Modesto, Calif.
+He was ordained by the Universal Life Church of Modesto, California.

-A native of Wichita, Kan., Probst lives with his family in Los Angeles when he’s not traveling the world.
-His birthday is Nov.
-4. Follow him on Twitter and Instagram @jeffprobst.
+A native of Wichita, Kansas, Probst lives with his family in Los Angeles when he’s not traveling the world.
+Follow him on Twitter and Instagram @jeffprobst.